robertmartin8/PyPortfolioOpt/docs/UserGuide.rst

     Sharpe Ratio: 1.43

 A detailed discussion of optimisation parameters is presented in :ref:`efficient-frontier`.
-However, there are two main variations.
+However, there are two main variations which are discussed below.

 Short positions